galarbel/nvidia-di-hw/README.md

 DevOps (DB):
 * on each DB restart, the pod will try to reload the data, if the container was only stopped, it results in failure to import due to duplicate entries. (it should not restore in this case)
+* Lint currently works in IDE, but not from commandline.